tpal-dev/dio_clean_http_response/README.md

 - **Clean API Integration:** Seamlessly integrate clean HTTP response handling into your Dio requests, making error management more robust and maintainable. (`Either` type pattern)

-- **Structured Error Handling:** Easily manage Dio Exceptions using a set of 'Freezed' union types of `HttpFailure` sealed class, each representing a specific HTTP failure scenario.
+- **Structured Error Handling:** Easily manage Dio Exceptions using a set of subtypes of `HttpFailure` sealed class, each representing a specific HTTP failure scenario.

 - **Localization Support:** Customize error messages for different scenarios with the ability to provide your own localization implementation.